2019 Annual Session

 Miami Beach, FL 33140

-Group Rate: $299 single/double exclusive of applicable taxes.
+Group Rate: Starting at $299 single/double exclusive of applicable taxes.
+Upgrades and other room types are also available.
 The deadline to receive the ACP group rate is Sept.
 30.

 Reserve your room by going to https://book.passkey.com/go/ACPA1019 or by calling (800) 548-8886.
 Please refer to the American College of Prosthodontists 2019 Conference to receive the group rate.